chaoseng/wg-chaoseng/WHITEPAPER.md

 * **Surfacing unknown/transitive dependencies within a system:** as systems become more complex the dependency graph and how stresses in one part of the system can cause other parts to change can become impossible to know holistically ahead of time.
 * **Testing for service resilience** A service in distributed system must be designed with resilience in mind: be able to gracefully handle and recover from unexpected failures.
 But without doing real tests, one cannot be sure that a service can recover from failure.
 * **Service Inter-Dependency** in a modern distributed system multiple services may depend on each other and when one service degrades, in terms of performance, responsiveness or availability, it can take whole system down.
+* **Multi-cloud migration**moving to the cloud or spreading across many cloud providers is a high-risk process with many unknowns.
+Being able to stress your system as early as possible can help you figure out what's missing

 ## Practicing Chaos Engineering